Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Mean-field approximation calculation

-We integrate the eigenvaules with minus sign over an area of a shell containing the Fermi surface on four pockets with a thickness of $\delta \mu$ to obtain the free energy.
-The free energy saved by the superconductivities is shown in the equation below,
+We integrate the negative eigenvaules within a shell (with a thickness of $\delta \mu$) near the four Fermi surfaces to obtain the free energy.
+The free energy saved in the superconducting state is,